HOO BOY, WHAT A YEAR, AMIRITE?

 Piggy: That’s such an optimistic outlook!
 I personally see more people embracing DIY and frugality, which gives me hope for the future.
 Do you think all this extra time will mean more millennials embracing freelancing after quarantine?
 Or even just taking charge of their careers?

 Katelyn: YES!
 I think we’ll see more freelancers getting started both out of interest and out of necessity.
-I also think COVID has caused many of us to reflect on our career and life choices and make changes where things don’t align—such as with unfulfilling or demanding careers.
+And also, I think COVID has caused many of us to reflect on our career and life choices and make changes where things don’t align—such as with unfulfilling or demanding careers.
 I also think it’s been telling to see how current or prospective employers have handled themselves and employees during all of this.

 Piggy: Totally!
 I’m hoping that more of our generation just realize they can advocate for themselves to their employers, let alone how.